 What Are Stormwater Drains?

-Stormwater drains are an essential component of urban infrastructure, designed to handle excess water from heavy downpours and stormwater runoff.
-The primary function of these drains is to divert rainwater away from properties, roads, and other structures to prevent flooding and water pooling.
+Stormwater drains play a crucial role in urban areas, managing excess water from heavy rains and storm runoff.
+Their main job is to divert rainwater away from properties, roads, and other structures, helping to prevent flooding and pooling.

 Stormwater pipes, which form the backbone of this system, are typically connected to stormwater drainage pits, storm drains, and stormwater networks, eventually leading to natural waterways or municipal treatment facilities.